GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/glossary-entries/user-agent-client-hints.md

-Provide specific pieces of the User-Agent string on explicit request.
+User-agent client hints provide specific pieces of the User-Agent string on explicit request.
 This helps reduce [passive surfaces](#passive-surface) in the User-Agent string which may lead to user identification or covert tracking.